SharePoint/sp-dev-docs/docs/solution-guidance/Data-storage-options-in-SharePoint-Online.md

     When the Notes list is updated, a message appears at the top of the page that indicates how many list items (Notes) you added and how many are left to add.

     > [!NOTE]
     > The operation takes about one minute to run each time you choose the button.
-The end result of running the operation 11 times is shown the next figure.
+The end result of running the operation 11 times is shown in the next figure.

 4. After you perform the operation 11 times, an error message occurs when you choose the button, as shown in the following figure.